Public execution: North America

+El Salvador

+The last execution carried by El Salvador was a public and televised execution by firing squad in San Miguel.
+The prisoner, 28-year-old peasant and bandit Victoriano Gómez Urrutia, had been convicted of the January 1961 murders of a mother and her underage daughter during a robbery committed in a district of San Miguel Department.

 United States

-The last public execution in the United States was that of Rainey Bethea in 1936, albeit many have mistakenly thought Roscoe Jackson to be the last but Jackson's execution was really semi-public (it took place in a fenced-off space, a ticket or invitation was required, and not everyone could attend; only authorities, invited guests, city notables, and a limited number of people).
+The last public execution in the United States was that of Roscoe Jackson in 1937.
 As in Europe, the practice of execution was moved to the privacy of chambers.
 Viewing remains available for those related to the person being executed, victims' families, and sometimes reporters.

 Frances Larson wrote in her 2014 book Severed: A History of Heads Lost and Heads Found:"For as long as there were public executions, there were crowds to see them.
 In London in the early 19th century, there might have been 5,000 to watch a standard hanging, but crowds of up to 100,000 came to see a famous felon killed.
-The numbers hardly changed over the years.
-An estimated 20,000 watched Rainey Bethea hang in 1936, in what turned out to be the last public execution in the U.S."
+The numbers hardly changed over the years."

 In the US, members of the public can visit the jail where an execution is about to take place.